dougalrm/aider-patterns-wow/data/docs/making_work_visible.md

 ![A close up of a graph Description automatically generated](Making%20work%20visible_media/media/image1.jpeg)

-# Making Work Visible - Visualisation Tools and Techniques (CDF)
+# Making Work Visible - Visualisation Tools and Techniques

 Visualisation is a powerful tool for explaining complex concepts and promoting communication and collaboration.
 It allows teams to share a common understanding of data and radiate critical information about their work.
 This section explores various practices for visualising work and highlights the importance of visualising the flow of work from a strategic perspective.